mohamedLazyBob/corewar/README.md

 	now the ft_printf is added as submodule.
 -  git submodule update --remote --merge ft_printf to update/pull the new changes of the `ft_printf` submodule.
+- if it's the first time you gonna use ft_printf do this: rm -r ft_printf git submodule update --init ft_printf